Have you ever debated about feminism with your female friends and one of them blurts out 'what about men's rights?!'

 4. But some women are happy being housewives...

-Feminism is about choice.
+Having a choice is part of feminism.
 Some women are happy staying at home looking after their children, whilst some women are happy working.
 Being a housewife doesn't make a person any less of a feminist than a working woman.

 5. If feminism is about gender equality, why does it always focus on women?